Are You Doing Self Check-Ups of Your Gums and Teeth?

 A leading cause of periodontal disease is plaque build-up on the teeth leading to gingivitis or inflammation of the gums.
 Brushing often with fluoride toothpaste and flossing at least daily are essential – and swishing with an oral rinse or mouthwash can help wash away food particles between teeth that may be left behind after brushing and flossing.
 Age, genetics, smoking, and diet also can be factors increasing your likelihood of having inflammation and gum disease.
 It’s crucial to have comprehensive periodontal exams (CPEs) from dental professional routinely.
 During a CPE your teeth, gums, bite, plaque level, and bone structure are evaluated together to assess your risk for periodontal disease.
 The good news is that if it is caught early and treated well, the prognosis for improvement is good, which means your teeth can be saved and your overall health improved.

 The team at Farber Center is on the leading edge of dental and periodontal practice and is among the leading Long Island periodontists.
 They offer virtually everything in-house even including fabrication of dental implants should your treatment plan include them.
 Dr. Farber practices holistic dentistry in Long Island, and everyone on the team is patient-centered in their approach.
 Together they offer you advanced and highly effective options that are more comfortable, cost-effective and take less time from your busy schedules.
-It’s essential to do your part at home to maintain healthy teeth and gums, and should you need treatment for any reason, they’re ready to help with conveniently located periodontal offices in Melville and Hauppauge, NY.
+It’s essential to do your part at home to maintain healthy teeth and gums, and should you need treatment for any reason, they’re ready to help with conveniently located periodontal offices in Medford NY and Hauppauge, NY.